Jayant Chaudhary espouses ‘INDIA’ and Aazad cause at Jantar Mantar

 Admitting that difficulties will come in the way, he asserted that “the victory of INDIA will be victory of Bharat”.

-Attacking the Modi government (without naming it), he said, “The countdown has begun for those who were destroying the country’s constitution.”
+“The countdown has begun for those who were destroying the country’s constitution,” he said without naming anyone.

 Mentioning the Manipur incident in which two women were paraded naked and assaulted, Jayant said mobs are lynching people in the name of food habits, language, caste and gender.